dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

    - It could fall out of order with other trees since you can't tell.
    - Or rendering could be deferred until someone walks by.

-(A famous equivalance-substitution example is the Turing test.
+(A famous equivalence-substitution example is the Turing test.
 When I grew up, this was a snickering, "irrelevant" thing to worry about.
 Now, it's going to be interesting to see where the new gen of AI behaves in an observably equivalent way to humans and can put them out of a job